zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboarding-with-spring-boot-enabler.md

 ### Sample API ML Onboarding Configuration

-In the following sample API ML onboarding configuration, properties prefixed with `###` (3 hashtags) indicate that their value must be provided as `-Dsystem.property.key=PROPERTY_VALUE` defined in the MF execution environment.
+In the following sample API ML onboarding configuration, properties prefixed with `###` (3 hashtags) indicate that their value must be provided as `-Dsystem.property.key=PROPERTY_VALUE` defined in the mainframe execution environment.
 The `-Dsystem.property.key` must be the same as the flattened path of the YAML property which is commented out with `###`.
 These properties must not be defined (uncommented) in your default service YAML configuration file.